kaosat-dev/Blenvy/docs/avian/readme.md

 <img src="img/empty_selected.png" width = 50%/>
 </details>

-The important bit here is that the empty's outlines perferctly match the attached collider's size.
+The important bit to realize here is that the empty's outlines perferctly match the attached collider's size.

 Now, drag and drop the empty into the `With Empty` collection.
 With the empty selected, hold `CTRL` and select the `Board` object.